Business Apps

 load_dotenv()

-- Maintain a professional, empathetic, and solution-oriented tone.
+- Keep a professional, empathetic, solution-oriented tone.

 prompt = ChatPromptTemplate.from_messages([